fredag 30. juni 2023

 you with my shell :)

 So at the end, The Little Mermaid is one of Disney`s biggest properties and will forever continue to be so (since Ariel happens to be one of the most popular Princesses of the Official Franchise).
-Despite how some purists will dislike how our feisty ginger has become relevant again through a Live Action Remake, there`s no denial that this remake will be dismissed in the future at the expense of it`s animated predecessor.
+Despite how some purists will dislike how our feisty ginger became relevant again through a Live Action Remake, there`s no denial that this remake will be dismissed in the future at the expense of it`s animated predecessor.
 Yet a remake it`s still not a bad way to honor such an important film in Disney`s Legacy.
 As for my own personal opinion of the remake, I liked it, despite how I didn`t find it to be the best of the Quartet of remakes.
 Mainly because it`s a little more mellow and bittersweet than it`s animated predecessor.
 The beginning dragged a little bit (both Flounder and Sebastian were jarringly uncanny), but otherwise it was a fine remake (at least it didn`t rush the events, as most of the remakes usually have done).
 It was visually splendid, had great music, had a fine cast and honored it`s animated counterpart in a good way.
+But unfortunately it didn`t do the numbers that Disney hoped for, as it grossed $298,172,056 Domestically and $569,626,289 Worldwide.

 I wanted to make